 - Apple slices, for garnish and eating

 - Using a muddler, press the fresh ginger in the bottom of a large shaker or jar until the ginger is fragrant.
-Add the cider to the jar.
+Add the cider to the shaker.
 Shake.

-- Place ice in the Ball Flute Jars.
-Add 6 ounces of the cider to each jar.
+- Place ice in glasses.
+Add 6 ounces of the cider to each glass.
 Top each with 2 ounces of ginger beer.

 - Garnish with fresh apple slices and a cinnamon stick.
 Serve immediately.